 Dr Kerry Phelan

 Kerry has been a tutor at the Belfast Summer School since its inception in 2016.
-She teaches weekly beginners and post-beginners Greek classes for Belfast Classics and has taught at University College Dublin, Trinity College Dublin, and Maynooth University.
+She teaches weekly beginners and post-beginners Greek classes for H.M.
+Classics Academy and has taught at University College Dublin, Trinity College Dublin, and Maynooth University.
 Kerry’s research centres on Attic oratory and Athenian social history.
-Her doctoral thesis was a commentary on Demosthenes ‘Against Euboulides’, which will be published by Liverpool University Press as part of the Aris & Phillips Greek Orators Series later in 2021.
+Her doctoral thesis was a commentary on Demosthenes ‘Against Euboulides’, which will be published by Liverpool University Press as part of the Aris & Phillips Greek Orators Series later in 2022.

 What Kerry’s students say: “A beginners course in anything – Ancient Greek, wine tasting or quilting – is bound to be unnerving for students.
 But Kerry held a masterclass in making people feel confident and comfortable.
 The material was just right and she judged the pace well.“

 “Kerry was clear and thorough at explaining the grammar points and providing notes.
 This meant that I was able to enjoy the independent study each week as I wasn’t spending too much time trying to get my head around it!
 I also liked that Kerry linked new grammar back to previous learning so that it didn’t feel too daunting and so that we could get a sense of the “bigger picture”.”